a-lurker/a-lurker.github.io/docs/writing-a-plugin.md

 The files are placed in the `../cmh-ludl/` directory.

-Additionaly an icon reprsenting the plugin will be required: a 50 * 50 pixel png file is ideal.
+Additionaly an icon representing the plugin will be required: a 50 * 50 pixel png file is ideal.

 ### D_SimplePlugin1.xml
 The `Description xml` file contains information about the plugin device itself.